gneu77/rx-signals/docs/rx-signals_start.md

 Here we used `mapConfig` for the first time.
 It's argument is a function mapping from target-configuration back to the `MergedConfiguration` of the source-factory (`mapInput and mapOutput` work the other way around, mapping from source-input/output to target-input/output).

-All factories created so far are generic and can be reused or composed as necessary.
+All factories created so far are generic and can be re-used or composed as necessary.
 A concrete usage could be like this:
 ```typescript
 type MyFilter = { firstName: string; lastName: string };